Stirling LK-236, MA-Y, 161 Squadron RAF:

 F/O George Colin Wiggins RAAF - Air Bomber

 This is an image of the actual aircraft involved in this incident, Stirling LK236 on the left/top and Mustang 42-106448 on the right/below.
 The Stirling image was taken over Christmas 1944 at RAF Tempsford.
-The crew standing left to right are: 1) Unknown; 2) Flight Sergeant Saunders, RAAF; 3) Flight Sergeant Carr, RAFVR; 4) Flight Officer Timperley, RAFVR; 5) Unknown; 6) Flight Officer Wiggins, RAAF; 7) Unknown.
+The crew standing left to right are: 1) Flight Sergeant Ellis, RAFVR; 2) Flight Sergeant Saunders, RAAF; 3) Flight Sergeant Carr, RAFVR; 4) Flight Officer Timperley, RAFVR; 5) Unknown; 6) Flight Officer Wiggins, RAAF; 7) Unknown.
 The image is used with the permission of Potton History Society.
 The two remaining unknowns will be Sergeants Cornish and Mayers.
 You might be able to note the twisted propeller on the port inner engine.
 This suggests the photograph was taken shortly after the incident which caused the damage; even with snow on the ground affecting operations, the station commander would be very keen for the ground crew to repair any such damage as soon as possible.
 The damage looks to be too extensive for a bird-strike, and too high for a ground collision with ground equipment, so I am assuming the propeller hit a tree.
 The Mustang image was taken on or close to the D-Day operations on 6th June 1944.